|15 Dan Roszel|

-Dan Roszel enters his fourth season on the East Carolina baseball staff after being promoted to associate head coach on July 16, 2012.
+Dan Roszel just completed his fourth season on the East Carolina baseball staff after being promoted to associate head coach on July 16, 2012.

-During his three-year tenure with the Pirates, Roszel has mentored one of the top pitching staffs in the country, which has included seven Major League Draft picks, two All-American and nine All-Conference USA selections, as well as helping ECU to 108 wins with a pair of NCAA Regional appearances.
+During his four-year tenure with the Pirates, Roszel has mentored one of the top pitching staffs in the country, which has included seven Major League Draft picks, three All-America and 12 All-Conference USA selections, as well as helped ECU to 141 wins with a pair of NCAA Regional appearances.

 Roszel's staffs have consistently ranked among the national leaders in three of the last four years in regard to ERA, which included a 2.67 mark in 2011 that stood seventh.
 After ranking 43rd (3.37 ERA) in 2012 and 114th (4.07) in 2013, his group of hurlers posted a 3.01 earned run average that ranked 29th in the country and fifth in the league standings.

 Third-Team Louisville Slugger All-America reliever Ryan Williams, who posted an 11-3 record with seven saves in 32 appearances, highlighted Roszel's 2014 staff.
 As a First-Team All C-USA selection, Williams recorded 76 strikeouts to just 11 walks ranking 11th nationally with a 6.91 strikeout-to-walk ratio, and sported a team-best 1.81 ERA in 99.1 innings capturing the teams triple crown.